xden/xden.github.io/_posts/2017-04-05-emacs-vs-vim.md

 It's been about two months since I tried emacs for the first time.
 I think it's good to record what I found so far.

-* Editing: although Emacs has different shortcuts than Vim out of box, almost every shortcuts or features in Vim can be simulated in Emacs.
+* Editing: although Emacs has different shortcuts than Vim out of the box, almost every shortcut or feature in Vim can be simulated in Emacs.
 But the vice versa is not true.
 * Interface: they are very similar.
-Vim (Neovim) can be run perfectly in terminal which supports True color.
-While emacs is better to run in GUI mode.
+Vim (Neovim) can be run perfectly in a terminal which supports True color.
+While Emacs is better to run in GUI mode.
 Emacs' interface is better than Vim's overall.

 * Customization: Emacs uses Lisp as the plugin language, which is better than VimL, but you can integrate Python in VimL as a mitigation.

-* Performance: Vim is quicker at startup and openning buffers, but it renders a buffer everytime you open it.
+* Performance: Vim is quicker at startup and opening buffers, but it renders a buffer everytime you open it.
 So Emacs is quicker when it comes to switching buffers.